OfficeDev/hands-on-labs/O3653/O3653-13-Lab2/Lab2.md

                 return View();
             }
   ```
+###  Create a new model and view.
-1. Create a new model class.
+1. Create a model class
   1. Find the **Models** folder under **FindMeetingTimesLab**, right-click it and select **Add>New Item**.
   1. Select **Visual C# -> Code** and click **Class** in the middle pane.
   1. Change the name to **MeetingTimeCandidate.cs** and click **Add**.

   1. Open the **MeetingTimeCandidate.cs** file and replace the content with the below.

 	```csharp
 	using System;